zarick95/cybersecurity-projects/README.md

 ## Challenges and Lessons Learned

 - **SQL Injection**: I could have used sqlmap for automation but crafting manual payloads required that I had schema understanding; manual exploitation enhanced my query knowledge.
+Also for sqlmap, I'm still learning :)

 - **SMB Enumeration**: Scanning `10.5.5.0/24` revealed multiple potential targets; enum4linux provided critical share details.

 - **Password Cracking**: CrackStation’s speed highlighted weak password risks.
+I think I should have used a cracking tool as well :) No worries, next time.

-- **PCAP Analysis**: Filtering HTTP packets improved efficiency :)
+- **PCAP Analysis**: Ei this side, I spent about 4 hours on this.
+The target machine was not reachable in my browser...later on changing my network settings to NAT solved it and I then navigated to find my flag.
+Filtering HTTP packets improved efficiency :)

-- **Overall**: Manual techniques and documentation deepened my cybersecurity expertise of which I’m very happy about.
+- **Overall**: I realized I worked very slow maybe since I was not timed and therefore I need to improve on time management.
+Manual techniques and documentation deepened my cybersecurity expertise of which I’m very happy about.